Philip H. Hoffman

-Philip H. Hoffman (1827–unknown, at least 1917) was an American tailor, banker, and building owner in Morristown, New Jersey.
+Philip Henry Hoffman (July 28, 1827 – April 17, 1924) was an American tailor, banker, and building owner in Morristown, New Jersey.

 In July 1863, Hoffman was one of the purchasers of the historic Arnold's Tavern, in which he established men's tailor shop and dry goods store, P. H. Hoffman & Son.

 In the spring of 1886, after the death of the building's co-owner, Hoffman "decided to remove the old building, and [erect] in its stead [the] Hoffman Building," a "more modern" building which was completed by 1896.

 He was a member of the New Jersey Historical Society, the New Jersey Society of the Sons of the American Revolution, and Morristown Board of Education.

 Early life

 Hoffman was born on his father's farm in Schooley's Mountain, New Jersey on July 28, 1827.
 While a child and teenager, he assisted his father in "the labors of field and meadow" and attended local schools.
 At the age of 18, he travelled to Morristown to apprentice for tailors and clothiers.

 On October 1, 1849, Hoffman joined with S. B. Ryerson to create Hoffman & Ryerson, Dry Goods Merchants in Morristown, New Jersey.
 By 1850, the business had dissolved and Hoffman moved to Dover, New Jersey.

 In March 12 1851, Hoffman was married to Barbara Ann Byram (1829–1897); she was a descendant of Pilgrim colonists of Bridgewater, Massachusetts.

 The marriage brought three sons: Orlando, Henry, and Joseph.
 Orlando Kirtland Hoffman (1852–1853) died in infancy.
 Henry "Harry" Byram Hoffman (1854–1945), the second-born, would later join the P. H. Hoffman company to become P. H. Hoffman & Son.

 They moved in March 1856 to Milwaukee, Wisconsin, where Hoffman engaged in business under P. H. Hoffman, Merchant Tailor at No. 19, Wisconsin Street.
 However, he suffered from ill health "occasioned by the change in climate."
 The family returned to Morristown in the fall of 1857.

 That year, his last-born son was Dr. Joseph Reed Hoffman was born (1857–1893).
 He attended Morris Academy and High School and the Peddie Institute in Hightstown, New Jersey, and in 1883 graduated from the New York Homeopathic Medical College and built a "large and lucrative practice" in Morristown.
 On December 11, 1893, Joseph Reed Hoffman died after a brief illness of peritonitis, "highly esteemed by all who enjoyed his acquaintance."